pearsonca/example-teletek/_sections/pricing.md

 name: Pricing
 order: 3
 ---
- - We honor all Apple and AppleCare service contracts.
+No charge to you for work under warranty or AppleCare service contracts!

- - Warranty work covered by Apple is at no charge to the customer.
+Otherwise, for repair work:

- - $40 Diagnostics for out of warranty machines, if work is done then amount is applied to hourly rate
+ - $40 for diagnostics, waived if you have Teletek do the repairs!
- - $75 an hour labor rate.
+ - $75 hourly rate for fixes
  - Competitive pricing on all Apple parts.
+TODO: what does this mean?
+Hardware purchased direct from apple + some percentage?
+Third party vendors for equiv but lower price?

- - Training: group rate $50 per person one on one call for pricing
+Teletek also conducts training: $50 per person for groups, call to discuss rates for individual training.